Pioneer 11: Encounter with Jupiter

-Pioneer 11 flew past Jupiter in November and December 1974.
-During its closest approach, on December 2, it passed 42828 km above the cloud tops.
-The probe obtained detailed images of the Great Red Spot, transmitted the first images of the immense polar regions, and determined the mass of Jupiter's moon Callisto.
-Using the gravitational pull of Jupiter, a gravity assist was used to alter the trajectory of the probe towards Saturn and gain velocity.
-On April 16, 1975, following the Jupiter encounter, the micrometeoroid detector was turned off.
+Pioneer 11 encountered Jupiter in November and December 1974.
+At closest approach on December 2, it passed 42828 km above the planet's cloud tops.
+The spacecraft returned detailed images of the Great Red Spot, transmitted the first close-up views of Jupiter's polar regions, and refined estimates of the mass of the moon Callisto.
+Jupiter's gravity was also used for a gravity-assist maneuver that redirected the spacecraft toward Saturn and increased its velocity.
+On April 16, 1975, after the Jupiter encounter, the micrometeoroid detector was switched off.